Vacancies

 I am looking for specific aptitudes and factors in my students that will hopefully result in great collaborations.

 - π Interest towards Doing Research: An interest towards original thinking and the hunger for creation is what drives great researchers.
 A potential student can have additional motivations that drive them, but the primary interest should be towards meaningful research.
 A great way to show that is to have relevant experience, such as publishing or working in research (and development) teams.
-I want to stress that while having a publication record that communicates interest towards research is considered attractive, it is nevertheless an additional, optional achievement.
+While having a publication record that communicates interest towards research is considered attractive, it is nevertheless an additional, optional achievement.
 Note that if you have publications in predatory conferences/journals, that is a big negative.
-Bottom line, I do not expect potential students to already have publications, but expect them to be interested in research.
+Bottom line, I do not expect potential students to already have publications, but expect them to be genuinely interested in research.

 - π§© Pro-activeness, Willing to Learn and Grow: No one, including you and I, knows everything.
 It also means that we need to keep an open mind when it comes to learning.
 As your Advisor, my approach is to show the ropes once (or more, depending on the difficulty) so that you can learn.
 Additionally, I expect my students to learn from all possible sources around them, be it my colleagues, your peers, or external mentors.
 I expect the interaction with my advised students to be balanced, with healthy debates about ideas and implementations further down the line as my students mature.